peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EInteger Precision();

-Finds the number of digits in this number's mantissa.
-Returns 1 if this value is 0, and 0 if this value is infinity or NaN.
+Finds the number of digits in this number's mantissa (significand).
+Returns 1 if this value is 0, and 0 if this value is infinity or not-a-number (NaN).

 <b>Returns:</b>